Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Mechanical Engineering & Applied Mechanics Department, University of Rhode Island, USA
+Mechanical Engineering and Applied Mechanics Department, University of Rhode Island, USA